API Reference/

 Upload Pipeline

-A pipeline is a tenant-declared chain of stages that should run on a file after upload — encoding (HLS/DASH), transcription (SRT/VTT subtitles), and vision analysis (sidecar JSON).
+A pipeline is a tenant-declared chain of stages that should run on a file after upload — encoding (HLS), transcription (SRT/VTT subtitles), and vision analysis (sidecar JSON).
 Declare the whole chain in a single field on POST /v1/api/upload/initiate and ZiB will (1) route the upload to a storage node that can fulfil every stage and (2) auto-enqueue each downstream stage as soon as the file finishes sharding.
 You poll a single endpoint — GET /v1/api/pipeline/{file_id} — to track every stage from one place.

 The pipeline field replaces the older capabilities array.
 The legacy array is still accepted for backwards compatibility but new integrations should use pipeline.
 Pipeline declarations carry tier values (e.g. "recommended" vs "accurate") which the legacy array cannot express.